 Towards the foregoing, ICRISATís programs are focused on achieving six development outcomes namely: development Food sufficiency, intensification, diversification, resilience, health and nutrition and women empowerment.

 Governance and Management

 ICRISAT’s management is headed by a Director General and assisted by a Deputy Director General - Research and other members of the Management Group composed of the Directors of Finance, Human Resources and Operations, Resource Planning and Marketing, Communication and the African regional hubs (Nairobi, Kenya and Bamako, Mali).
-Apart from the regional hubs, ICRISAT has six country offices (Malawi, Ethiopia, Mozambique, Niger, Nigeria, Zimbabwe) in sub-Saharan Africa.
+Apart from the regional hubs, ICRISAT has five country offices (Malawi, Ethiopia, Niger, Nigeria, Zimbabwe) in sub-Saharan Africa.
 These are headed by Country Representatives.
 Research Programs are headed by Program Directors.